25+ Foods That Are Gray

 1. Anchovies

-Gray anchovies are often preserved with salt packs and take a deep gray color when pickled with vinegar.
+Gray anchovies are often preserved with salt packs and take a deep gray when pickled with vinegar.

-They are a rich source of B vitamins essential in nerve functions, red blood cell formation, digestion, etc. They also contain vitamin E, a powerful antioxidant that also helps retain vitamins A and C.
+They are a rich source of B vitamins essential in nerve functions, red blood cell formation, digestion, etc. They also contain vitamin E, a powerful antioxidant that helps retain vitamins A and C.

 2. Appenzeller Cheese